-If you are a parent who is supporting your children through their college education then the American Opportunity Tax Credit is a great way to save you money on education expenses related to college.
+If you are a parent who is supporting your children through their college education then the American Opportunity Tax Credit is a great way to get a tax credit for college that can save you money on education expenses.
 Or, if you are paying your own way through college you could possibly claim this tax credit for yourself.

 The American opportunity tax credit (AOTC) is a way for families to reduce the cost of higher education by up to $2,500 per student, each year.
 It can be used for qualified education expenses for eligible students for the first four years of higher education.
 There is a 100% credit for the first $2000 of qualified expenses and 25% of the next $2000 up to the $2500 annual limit.